The Complexity Classes of Hamming Distance Recoverable Robust Problems: Introduction

-To the best of the author's knowledge, recoverable robustness optimization was primarily studied on algorithms for special problems.
-Corresponding complexity results mainly consider only \NP-hardness results.
-The only contribution on the complexity of recoverable robust problems within the polynomial hierarchy is from Goerigk et al. \cite{DBLP:journals/corr/abs-2209-01011}.
-Their paper was written independently and in parallel to this paper.
-They, however, study the complexity of problem with uncertainties in the cost function of the elements.
-Our contribution focuses on problems with the uncertainty over the elements that is whether an element is included in a scenario or not.
-We show that the complexity of problems based on this concept are typically not only \NP-hard but are situated higher in the polynomial hierarchy by constructing a reduction framework.
-We study this on the concept of Hamming distance recoverable robustness, which is adapted from B{\"u}sing's $k$-dist recoverable robustness concept \cite{busing2011recoverable}.

-For the complexity analysis, different forms of encodings are of interest.
-If the scenarios are encoded such that an explicit encoding of the scenarios can be computed in polynomial time, the problem stays \NP-complete.
-Furthermore, we survey two forms of succinct encodings, $xor$-dependencies and $\Gamma$-set scenarios.
-The succinct encoding with $xor$-dependencies or $\Gamma$-set scenarios induces a combinatorial explosion because with a linear number of uncertainty elements exponential many scenarios can be encoded.
-This combinatorial explosion leads to a complexity which lies higher in the polynomial hierarchy.
-While all results other than the results on the $\Gamma$-set scenarios were developed independently from Goerigk et al. \cite{DBLP:journals/corr/abs-2209-01011}, the results for the $\Gamma$-set scenarios build upon the idea of their reduction of the Robust Adjustable SAT problem.

-Our main contribution is a gadget reduction framework, which uses a specific definition of combinatorial problems based on a ground set and its relations.
-Different gadget reduction concepts were studied for example by Agrawal et al.~\cite{DBLP:conf/stoc/AgrawalAIPR97}, who defined gadget reductions under $AC^0$ for NP-completeness mapping one bit of the input of one problem to a bounded number of bits in the other problem.
-A further form of gadget reduction was introduced by Trevisan et al.~\cite{DBLP:conf/focs/TrevisanSSW96}, who formalized constraints of a linear program to be a gadget in the reduction between linear programs.
-We, however, need a different concept of gadgets build upon the combinatorial elements of the combinatorial problem.
-Thereby, each combinatorial element is mapped to a gadget that simulates the behavior of this element in the other problem.
-This form of reduction, however, preserves the scenarios structurally independent of the encoding.
-Thus, this gadget reduction framework allows for reductions between Hamming distance recoverable robust problems.
-Thus, we are able to show that the recoverable robust versions of typical \NP-complete combinatorial problems with $xor$-dependencies or $\Gamma$-set scenarios are $\Sigma^P_{3}$-complete.
-Finally, we extend these results to multi-stage recoverable robustness by showing that typical \NP-complete combinatorial problems are $\Sigma^P_{2m+1}$-complete for $m \in N$, where $m$ is the number of stages.
+For the complexity analysis, we introduce a gadget reduction framework.
+Different gadget reduction concepts were studied for example by Agrawal et al.~\cite{DBLP:journals/cc/AgrawalAIPR01}, who defined gadget reductions under $\sf AC^0$ for NP-completeness mapping one bit of the input of one problem to a bounded number of bits in the other problem.
+A further form of gadget reduction was introduced by Trevisan et al.~\cite{DBLP:conf/focs/TrevisanSSW96}.
+They formalize gadgets with constraint families to compute optimal gadgets via linear programming for gap-preserving reductions.